Cache-Friendly Spiking Neural Netorks Via Constrained Synapses

 Then, connect each neuron with every other neuron within a given radius, $r$.
 Sort the list of connections by the index of the presynaptic neuron if unequal, and sort by the index of the postsynaptic neuron if they are equal.
 For efficiency, create a new array, $b$, of empty arrays with a size of $n$, where $n$ is the number of neurons.
 Then, for each connection between presynaptic neuron $i$ and postsynaptic neuron $j$, append $j$ to $b_i$.
 If this is done sequentally, no further sorting is required.

-To measure how contiguous this array of connections is, we will define anti-contiguouty of an array of indices as the maximum distance between adjacent elements in the array.
+To measure how contiguous this array of connections is, I will define the anti-contiguouty of an array of indices as the maximum distance between adjacent elements in the array.
 The following is a plot of the anti-contiguouty of each array in $b$, for a random arrangement of 25 neurons in a unit sphere:

 plot